Privacy Notice

 11. Children’s data

 Poké Memory is not directed at children under the age of 13.
 We do not knowingly collect personal data from under-13s.
-If you are under 13, please do not sign in; use guest mode instead, which stores nothing outside your own device.
+If you are under 13, please use guest mode only and do not create an account or sign in; guest mode stores your progress on your own device and nothing is sent to us.
 For a plain-language version of this notice suited to younger readers, see the summary above.
-If you believe a child under 13 has signed in, please contact us at privacy@pokememory.com and we will delete the data promptly.
+If you believe a child under 13 has created an account, please contact us at privacy@pokememory.com and we will delete the data promptly.

 12. Changes to this notice